wp-plugins/network-privacy/readme.txt

 When Network Activated or in the mu-plugins folder in a WordPress network adds the following:

-*	A privacy selector in the Super Admin -> Options page to allow individual site privacy or the 3 above across to network.
+*	A privacy selector in the Network Admin -> Settings page to allow individual site privacy or the 3 above across to network.

 Support can be obtained through: